risboo6909/quincunx/README.md

 This project is my first attempt to make something using this technology.
 I've spent plenty amount of time thinking about iteresting and not too much complicated idea which would however involve 3d graphics and physics simulation.

 Hope that Galton board is the right thing.

+## compile and run

+Ensure you have Rust installed.

+1. Install cargo-web subcommand by following instructions from here https://docs.rs/crate/cargo-web/0.6.14
+2. Type cargo web start to compile and run project
+3. Type localhost:8000 in your browser, enjoy!